goshippo/about-us/README.md

 First we need to define a common language so we all know what we're talking about.

-So let's start with the summary: _Foundational Thinking, done right through core behaviors, measured by what matters_
+So let's start with the summary: _Foundational Thinking, done right through core behaviors, measured by what matters_ :boom:

 ### Foundational Thinking